 In December 2009 the extension of Tram Line 4 is put into service.
 It has 6 new stops on Line 4 and services the Albufereta, Cabo de las Huertas and Playa de San Juan areas which have a population close to 40.000 people that increases notably during the summer months and holiday seasons.

 On the 18th of June 2010 the Luceros station is inaugurated and becomes the network’s central hub.
 The new station is 2.200 square metres and has the most advanced accessibility equipment.
-It connects the centre of Alicante directly to the San Juan beach with no need for changeovers (Line 4) and with El Campello, Villajoyosa, Benidorm, Altea and Denia (Lines 1 and 3).
+It connects the centre of Alicante directly to the San Juan beach with no need for changeovers (Line 4) and with El Campello, Villajoyosa and Benidorm.

 On September 4th Línea 2 Luceros-Sant Vicent del Raspeig starts offering service.
 It is 9 kilometres long and has 14 stops (three of them, Luceros, Mercado and Marq are also on lines 1, 3 and 4) that connect the city centre with important areas on the outskirts as it crosses some neighbourhoods such as el Pla, Garbinet, Sagrada Familia, Virgen del Remedio and Virgen del Carmen.